 As the weather warms up toward, people will be looking for things to do indoors.
 Here is a list of some of the History Museums to be found in Southern Arizona.
 Some of them are favorites of ours.
 There are plenty more, smaller but worthwhile nonetheless.
 We have written stories/reviews or have original videos about many of them.
 There are some we are aware of but have not visited yet.
 We will add them when we do.
 Included in this list are some museums that could also be considered suitable for young children.
 We note them with an asterisk (*).
 Keep in mind that these are History Museums.
 The ones we have marked have room for children’s insatiable spirit and or programs just for kids.

 Please call ahead to verify hours and entrance requirements.
 DOWNTOWN TUCSON

 The Tucson Museum of Art is, in part located in the 19th-century homes of two prominent Tucsonans, Edward Fish and Hiram Stevens.
 Both were wealthy merchants.
 Next door is the J. Knox Corbett House, beautifully furnished in period pieces.
 Tours are given Sundays of the Corbett House.
-For a peek at the interior of the Corbett House, watch our short video. * Visit the Tucson Museum on the 2nd Sunday of each month for Free admission for residents of Arizona and Sonora, Mexico There are family art projects for the kids.
+For a peek at the interior of the Corbett House, watch our short video. * Visit the Tucson Museum of Art on the 2nd Sunday of each month for Free admission for residents of Arizona and Sonora, Mexico.
+There are family art projects for the kids.

 140 North Main Avenue

-Hours: Tuesday - Sunday
+Hours: Tuesday – Sunday (check website for hours.)

 10 am – 5 pm